ulamlabs/pytealext/README.md

 Want to simulate arrays in the global state?
 Use `GlobalStateArray` and `LocalStateArray`.
 Technically, the indexes can be any uint64 value and don't have to be sequential.
+Each array element takes one slot in the local/global state.
 ```python
 from pyteal import Assert, For, Int, Return, ScratchVar, Seq
 from pytealext import LocalStateArray